mikec95/tailoreddonuts/README.md

 5. Install dependencies: `pip install -r requirements.txt`
 6. Apply database migrations: `python manage.py migrate`
 7. Create a superuser for admin access: `python manage.py createsuperuser`
+8. Add .env file to root of project and set up environment variables
-8. Start the development server: `python manage.py runserver`
+9. Start the development server: `python manage.py runserver`
-9. Access the project in your web browser: [http://localhost:8000/](http://localhost:8000/)
+10. Access the project in your web browser: [http://localhost:8000/](http://localhost:8000/)

 ## Usage
 Once the project is set up, you can: